JetBrains/guide/site/python/tutorials/intro-aws/atlas/index.md

   - mongodb
 author: mm
 subtitle: >-
-  Connect MongoDB smoothly by connecting through Pycharm Professional to explore the database GUI.
+  Connect MongoDB smoothly by connecting through Pycharm to explore the database GUI.
 thumbnail: ../thumbnail.png
 video: "https://youtu.be/TfwDOKRiYQ4"
 ---

-In this tutorial, we are going create a MongoDB Cluster and connect through PyCharm Professional.
+In this tutorial, we are going create a MongoDB Cluster and connect through PyCharm with Pro subscription.

 ### MongoDB Atlas